Canvas Prints Buying Guide - 10 Factors to Consider

 The bad news is that there are literally tons of different ways a canvas print can be stretched.
 And there are tons of different suppliers and manufacturers of stretcher bars.
 Here’s what you need to look out for:

-The other common way you will see canvas prints made is with bars that are underpinned on the reverse instead of joined using tongue and groove.
+The most common way you will see cheap canvas prints made is with bars that are underpinned on the reverse instead of joined using tongue and groove.
 You’ll know a tongue and groove frame because it should come with little wedges that you can hammer into the frame.
 This pushes the stretcher bars away from each other and has the effect of tightening the canvas print.
 It’s ingenious and pretty vital when you think that your canvas print could be hanging up in a room for 50 years.
 Over that time, it’s very likely to lose a bit of tension but if your canvas print has those wedges, you’ll be able to fix it.

 So remember, just because you can’t see them doesn’t mean you shouldn’t think about them.
 Build quality and materials are old fashioned rules that still matter.
 Put the right stuff in and you get the best stuff out.